MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-r-web-service.md

 <br>

-## C. Test the service by consuming it in R
+## C. Consume the service in R to test

 Consume the service in R directly after publishing it to verify that the results are as expected.